Chris-June/ChatCourse/README.md

 <img src="docs/screenshots/API_Key.png" alt="Settings panel showing where to paste the OpenAI API key" width="720" />

-_Caption: Paste your OpenAI API key in the Settings panel, then Save Settings._
+Paste your OpenAI API key in the Settings panel, then Save Settings.

 <img src="docs/screenshots/Settings.png" alt=".env.local settings example with OpenAI API key" width="720" />

-_Caption: Add your AI key in the `.env.local` file so the app can talk to OpenAI._
+Add your AI key in the `.env.local` file so the app can talk to OpenAI.

 <img src="docs/screenshots/Settings2.png" alt="Advanced settings panel screenshot" width="720" />

-_Caption: Optional advanced options—skip these for now if you like._
+Optional advanced options—skip these for now if you like.

 ## 7. Start Chatting!